clarkmyfancy/Sudoku-Solver/README.md

 # Welcome to the Self-Solving Sudoku Puzzle!

-Watching a chaotic envrionment slowly sort itself out is extremely satisfying.
+### What is this?
+This is a demonstration of a recursive algorithm called backtracking.
+Running the program will open up a window with a blank puzzle that will start to solve itself.

+### Why does it exist?
+Me personally, I am a big fan of puzzles, sudoku especially.
+I built this app because I wanted a way to see how a computer might solve a sudoku puzzle (And also to watch as a chaotic envrionment slowly sorts itself out).
 For that reason, I created this self-solving sudoku animation!

 If it's not a bad time, go [check it out](#watch-a-puzzle-solve-itself)

-### What is this project?
+### What is this and why does it exist?
-It has been said that any sufficiently complex system (that works), evolved from a simpler (also working) system.
-That idea always fascinates me.

-I got the idea to animate a backtracking algorithm from Youtube.
-Sorting algorithms the chaos slowly organize itselfslowly takes shape

-order come from do much disorder  I built this animation to satisfy my itch to see a complex system working, while understanding completly the parts that put it together.

-### Why does this exist?
+This project demonstrates understanding of a recursive algorithm, called backtracking, and also principles of component design.
 I built this project to practice a recursive algorithm called backtracking.

 ### Why does that matter?